Bako National Park

-Only 37 kilometres from Kuching, Bako is Sarawak's oldest national park.
+Only 37 kilometers from Kuching, Bako is Sarawak's oldest national park.
 Renowned for its biodiversity, the park offers a wonderful opportunity to see an amazing array of Borneo's flora and fauna.

 To reach the park, it is a 30 minute transfer by road from Kuching, followed by a 30 minute scenic boat ride.
 Once in the park, there are a number of different trekking paths.
 Accompanied by an English-speaking guide, walk amongst the lush greenery, keeping an eye out for the local wildlife, which includes long-tailed macaques, bearded pigs, silvered-leaf monkeys and monitor lizards.
 If you are lucky, you may even spot proboscis monkeys.
 Recognised for their pendulous (and some might say comic) noses, these primates can only be found in the wild in the rainforests of Borneo.